What to Do When Your Homeowners Policy is Non-Renewed

 Homeowners Insurance Non-Renewals Happen Frequently

 Homeowners insurance non-renewals happen more often then we think.
 Insurers often update their eligibility guidelines, or non-renew due to claims.
 It is common for insurers change their brush fire mapping criteria, which result in large numbers of residents in a particular neighborhood receiving non-renewals and being forced to find replacement homeowners insurance.
-Finally, in wildfire-affected areas where losses have already occurred, insurers will seek to reduce their exposure in those areas.
+In wildfire-affected areas where losses have already occurred, insurers will seek to reduce their exposure in those areas.

 In 1994, after the Northridge Earthquake, many insurers withdrew from the California homeowners insurance market, leaving hundreds of thousands of non-renewed homeowners to find replacement coverage.